exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 Combine your trait points with any left over from the attributes section, then assign these just like the core book says to for humans.
 If you want to play a specific species, use the given examples or just put a trait down for it.
 For example, if you want to play a dwarf and have a pretty good idea what that entails (beards, beer, digging), put "Is a dwarf" down as a trait.
 Heck, use 'is a dwarf' as your archetype if you want to.

 You can spend these trait points on your archetype if you want, too.
 I tend to put one of my regular trait points into archetype (for a starting rating of 3) if the character is a skilled archetype, but no more than that at first level.
-But if YOU want to, go for it, just be aware that the higher your archetype, the more likely you'll tend to solve every problem with your archetype.
+But if you want to, go for it, just be aware that the higher your archetype, the more likely you'll tend to solve every problem with your archetype.

 **Poisoned!
 Temporary Trait Adjustments**

 If something would normally affect an attribute or aspect of your character in play, give the hero a temporary trait reflecting the penalty.
 "Poisoned and hallucinating, -2" for example, or "Freezing and soaking wet, -2", or "Behind cover, 2" or "Wielding Excalibur, 2".
-Remember to add or subtract any and all temporary traits on any roll they apply to, in addition to the normal two positive and all negatives.
+Remember to add or subtract any and all temporary traits on any roll they apply to, in addition to the normal two positives and all negatives.

 If a temporary trait hits -5 (say, multiple failed saves agains a poison or cumulative effects), consider it the same as a relevant attribute hitting 0 and proceed as normal for that case.
 These temporary traits go away when they logically would -- poison wears off when you make your save, freezing goes away when your hero gets warm, a broken limb heals up in six weeks or so, and so on.